bksinha4497/neovim/README.md

   #### Other Plugins : {'nvim-lua/plenary.nvim'} ,{'nvim-treesitter/nvim-treesitter'},{'nvim-treesitter/nvim-treesitter'}

- 1. [fd  - fd is a program to find entries in your filesystem](https://github.com/sharkdp) install in arch linux : `yay -S fd`
+ 1. [fd  - fd is a program to find entries in your filesystem](https://github.com/sharkdp) install in arch linux : `paru -S fd`

- 2. [ripgrep - ripgrep is a line-oriented search tool that recursively searches the current directory for a regex pattern.](https://github.com/BurntSushi/ripgrep) install in arch linux : `yay -S ripgrep`
+ 2. [ripgrep - ripgrep is a line-oriented search tool that recursively searches the current directory for a regex pattern.](https://github.com/BurntSushi/ripgrep) install in arch linux : `paru -S ripgrep`

- 3. [Überzug - Überzug is a command line util which allows to draw images on terminals by using child windows.](https://github.com/seebye/ueberzug) install in arch linux : `yay -S ueberzug`
+ 3. [Überzug - Überzug is a command line util which allows to draw images on terminals by using child windows.](https://github.com/seebye/ueberzug) install in arch linux : `paru -S ueberzug`

- 4. [pdftoppm - Portable Document Format (PDF) to Portable Pixmap (PPM) converter (version 3.00)](https://linux.die.net/man/1/pdftoppm) install in arch linux : `yay -S pdftoppm`
+ 4. [pdftoppm - Portable Document Format (PDF) to Portable Pixmap (PPM) converter (version 3.00)](https://linux.die.net/man/1/pdftoppm) install in arch linux : `paru -S pdftoppm`